 Renewable energy is becoming increasingly important in our society, and as such, sustainable technologies are more readily available to everyday consumers.
 The increasing number of homeowners who install solar panels is testament to this.

-Thanks to a range of funding schemes and grants, sustainable energy options are now available to a wide range of businesses with varying budgets, from large corporations to SMEs.
+A growing number of business owners are beginning to take advantage of this, thanks to a range of funding schemes and grants, which make sustainable energy options available to businesses with varying budgets, including large corporations and SMEs.

 This is probably the first advantage that springs to mind when you think of solar panels.
 By investing in and using a sustainable energy source, you’re helping to: